-- A. Screening: before placing any detainees together employees shall consider whether, based on the information before them, a detainee may be at a high-risk of being sexually abused and, when appropriate, shall take necessary steps to mitigate any such danger to the detainee (28 C.F.R.
+- A. Screening: before placing any detainees together in a holding room (cell), employees shall consider whether, based on the information before them, a detainee may be at a high-risk of being sexually abused and, when appropriate, shall take necessary steps to mitigate any such danger to the detainee (28 C.F.R.
 Part 115.141). - 1.
 The screening process shall consider, to the extent that the information is available, the following criteria to screen detainees for risk of sexual victimization: - a.
 Whether the detainee has a mental, physical, or developmental disability; - b.
 The age of the detainee; - c.
 The physical build and appearance of the detainee; - d.
 Whether the detainee has previously been incarcerated; and - e.
-The nature of the detainee's alleged offense and criminal history. - B. If after screening, the employee determines that the detainee may be at risk, the detainee shall be kept alone for the duration of his/her detainment at this department.
-This includes post-screening transportation in a department vehicle to/from court, jail, prison, or other agency (28 C.F.R.
+The nature of the detainee's alleged offense and criminal history. - B. If after screening, the employee determines that the detainee may be at risk, the detainee shall be housed alone in a cell for the duration of his/her detainment at this department.
+This includes post-screening transportation in a Department vehicle to/from court, jail, prison, or other agency (28 C.F.R.
 Part 115.162).

 IX.
-JUVENILES
+Juveniles

-A. Juveniles shall be held separately from adult detainees and not placed into the same location with an adult.
-(28 C.F.R.
+A. Juveniles shall be held separately from adult detainees and not placed into the same cell or holding room with an adult (28 C.F.R.
 Part 115.114).

-X. DISABLED DETAINEES
+X. Disabled Detainees